Amazon ECS task definition parameters - Amazon Elastic Container Service

 • For tasks that use the EC2 launch type, the Amazon ECS container agent that runs on a container instance must register the logging drivers that are available on that instance with the ECS_AVAILABLE_LOGGING_DRIVERS environment variable before containers that are placed on that instance can use these log configuration options.
 For more information, see Amazon ECS container agent configuration.

-• For tasks that use the Fargate launch type, because you don't have access to the underlying infrastructure your tasks are hosted on, any additional software needed must be installed outside of the task.
+• For tasks that use the Fargate launch type, you must install any additional software outside of the task.
 For example, the Fluentd output aggregators or a remote host running Logstash to send Gelf logs to.

 "logConfiguration": { "logDriver": "awslogs","fluentd","gelf","json-file","journald","logentries","splunk","syslog","awsfirelens", "options": {"string": "string" ...}, "secretOptions": [{ "name": "string", "valueFrom": "string" }] }